 Accessing a copy

-You may access an A6 hard copy by contacting Living Well, or you may view or download the booklet below.
+You can access an A6 hard copy by contacting Living Well, or you may view and download an electronic version of the booklet below.

 Or simply view it below:

 A UK version of the Guide for Men has been developed and translated by Bob Balfour for West Yorkshire Survivors (funded by fees Bob received by providing training to West Yorkshire Police Officers).
-We wish our friends in the UK all the best.
+This booklet has now been updated and re-released as of 2016.

-Download A Self Help Guide for Men Who Have Been Sexually Abused [ 1.4 MB]
+Download A Self Help Guide for Men Who Have Been Sexually Abused [ 700 KB]

 Download Living Well: A Guide for Men [ 1013 KB]